EduardoZepeda/coffee-bytes-hugo/content/posts/docker-compose-tutorial-con-comandos-en-gnu-linux/index.en.md

 ### command

-Commandescribe the default command of the container.
-This option is ideal for executing a command when starting a service, for example a web server. web server.
+Command overwrites the container's default command.
+This option is ideal for executing a command when starting a service, for example a web server.

 ```docker
 version: "3.8"